vements/client-js/readme.md

 ### Documentation

-See the [JavaScript API docs](https://vements.io/docs/clients/javascript/) for more information on how to use this library.
+See the [Getting Started Guide](https://vements.io/docs/guides/getting-started/) for more information on how to use this library.

 ### Installation